-Most Christmas traditions are as old as Christmas itself – singing carols, decorating a tree, arguing with family.
-It takes something special to forge a new tradition, but Christmas Day parkrun has become a cornerstone of 25th December for many people.
+Most Christmas traditions are as old as Christmas itself—singing carols, decorating a tree, arguing with family.
+It takes something special to forge a new tradition, but Christmas Day parkrun has become a cornerstone of 25 December for many people.

 Christmas Day and New Year’s Day are the only two days of the year where parkrun stages events outside its normal Saturday morning berth.
 That means those who have a 100, 250 or even 500 parkrun club T-shirt in their sights can notch two extra parkruns in the space of a week.
-The rest of us just get the perfect chance to start Christmas Day or the new year in the best way – by running or walking 5K.
+The rest of us just get the chance to start Christmas Day or the new year in the best way—by running or walking 5K.

 Not all parkruns have a Christmas and/or New Year’s Day event, however.
-It’s not easy to get volunteers to put on the event on those days, especially in 2022 when both fall on Sundays – the day after many of those volunteers have helped put on the normal Saturday parkrun.
+It’s not easy to get volunteers to put on the event on those days, especially in 2023 when both fall on Mondays, just two days after many of those volunteers have helped put on the normal Saturday parkrun.

-To find out if your local parkrun has an event on, head to the Special Events section (opens in new tab) of the parkrun website.
-There you can see all the parkruns that have declared one way or the other – a green tick means a special event is on, a red cross means no extra parkrun.
-Many events don’t decide until late in December, so a blank box means they haven’t made the call yet.
+To find out if your local parkrun has an event on, head to the Special Events section of the parkrun website.
+There you can see all the parkruns that have declared one way or the other—a green tick means a special event is on, a red cross means no extra parkrun.
+Many parkruns don’t decide until late in December, so a blank box means they haven’t made the call yet.

 Get the Coach Newsletter